Wandmalfarbe/Glowworm-Swarm-Optimization-Java/README.md

 # Glowworm Swarm Optimization Java

-A Java implementation and visualization of the glowworm swarm optimization (GSO) algorithm invented by K.N.
-Krishnanand and Debasish Ghose for the capturing of multiple optima of multimodal functions.
+A Java implementation and visualization of the glowworm swarm optimization (GSO) algorithm invented by Krishnanand N. Kaipa and Debasish Ghose for the capturing of multiple optima of multimodal functions.

 ![A preview of the Java application.](preview/java-app.png)